 Methods to develop curiosity

-In fact the ‘5 Ws and a H’ approach is a method to develop a habit of curiosity.
+The ‘5 Ws and a H’ approach is just one method to develop a habit of curiosity.
 Journalists starting out in their careers will list these questions and try to answer them in their reporting.

 More experienced journalists might do so without thinking: for them it has become a habit.

-But there are other methods too: consider the role of imagination in the process above.
-The police have provided very little information, but we are already imagining parts of the story as a result.
+But there are other methods too: consider the role of imagination in the car crash example above.
+The police have provided very little information — but we are already imagining parts of the story as a result.